sveronneau/Fuel-Monit/README.md

 1. mv /etc/monitrc /etc/monitrc-BAK
 2. vi /etc/monitrc
-3. Paste and modify SET ALERT, SET MAILSERVER and save the following:
+3. Paste or use one from GitHub Repo and modify SET ALERT, SET MAILSERVER and save the following:
 ```
 #
 set daemon 300 # polling interval in seconds